webpack/concord/README.md

 ### [browserify](http://browserify.org/) style modules

-browserifys approach is to use only node.js-compatible modules plus code and transform this code for the used environment (here browser).
+browserify's approach is to use only node.js-compatible modules plus code and transform this code for the used environment (here browser).

 Example: loading HTML file